MikeyBower93/json_api_ecto_builder/README.md

 - GT - greater than
 - GTE - greater than or equal to

-## Developer Notes

 ## Final Notes/Other Libraries

 As described in the guide if you need to do any security checks you do this as a pre request, if this requires any joins please follow the join named alias formats defined in join appliers section.

-This library doesn't currently support grouping and conditional types such as or/and etc, if you need to implement something like a search I recommend you pass something back like `filter[my_search]=value` and that you pick that out of the query parameters, add the `my_search` you want to define to the pre-request, if doing this you must removed the `my_search` filter from the query parameters.
+This library doesn't currently support grouping and conditional types such as or/and etc, if you need to implement something like a search I recommend you pass something back like `filter[my_search]=value` and that you pick that out of the query parameters, add the `my_search` you want to define to the pre-request, if you do this you must removed the `my_search` filter from the query parameters.

-This library does not doing pagination or phoenix view rendering, for this I recommend using
+This library does not support doing pagination or phoenix view rendering, for this I recommend using:
 - https://github.com/drewolson/scrivener (pagination)
 - https://github.com/vt-elixir/ja_serializer (phoenix view rendering)